97-vinash/cidr-info-tool/README.md

 It's a command-line tool to get detailed information about IP addresses in CIDR notation.

-## Background

-- This is my first ever CLI tool, so i was Learning about Networking and Subnetting Concepts in College, so i thought why not create a CIDR info generator since we had to do it manually to solve it everytime and didn't even know if it was correct or not so i gave it a try.
-- I wrote everything in python, even though i don't use python, generally i use C and C++.
-- The Python code i didn't do any improvement, i just wanted it to work. so i just wrote python code for it, it took some hours.
-- The Problem was i didn't knew how to write a command line tool so i had to use AI for it but, i'll learn it later.

 ## Features

 - Subnet mask calculation (decimal and binary)